 (1) The plan may not deviate from the minimum open space requirements of section 10-415.

-(2) The plan must be labeled as an alternate landscape betterment plan, and delineate, identify and locate all changes to the requirements of this division.
+(2) The plan must be labeled as an alternate landscape betterment plan, and delineate, identify and locate all changes to the

 (3) 100 percent of the required trees installed must be native species.
 (4) The plan must designate the location of all plant material to be installed.